imh/imh.github.io/_posts/2016-05-27-monad-cheatsheet.md

 title: "Monad Cheatsheet"
 ---

-I had a [post](http://ian.ai/2016/05/26/why-monads.html) recently about why monads are such a useful abstraction and incidentally introduced Functors too.
+I had a [post](http://imh.github.io/2016/05/26/why-monads.html) recently about why monads are such a useful abstraction and incidentally introduced Functors too.
 I want to reiterate that this is the kind of thing where you have to learn by doing.
-[These practice problems](https://mightybyte.github.io/monad-challenges/) are what helped me understand this stuff.
+[These practice problems](https://mightybyte.github.io/monad-challenges/) are what helped me undertand this stuff.
 But understanding how they work on simple data types can still leave a disconnect to using them in practice.
 When I finally began to understand `>>=`, and then saw all the do-notation in the wild, it was confusing, so I thought I'd provide a cheatsheet.